d2l-ai/d2l-en/chapter_linear-networks/linear-regression-concise.md

 ## Reading the Dataset

-Rather than rolling our own iterator, we can call upon the `data` module to read data.
+Rather than rolling our own iterator, we can call upon the existing API in a framework to read data.
-The first step will be to instantiate an `ArrayDataset`.
-This object's constructor takes one or more tensors as arguments.
-Here, we pass in `features` and `labels` as arguments.
+We pass in `features` and `labels` as arguments and specify `batch_size` when instantiating a data loader object.
-Next, we will use the `ArrayDataset` to instantiate a `DataLoader`, which also requires that we specify a `batch_size` and specify a Boolean value `shuffle` indicating whether or not we want the `DataLoader` to shuffle the data on each epoch (pass through the dataset).
+Besides, the boolean value `is_train` indicates whether or not we want the data loader object to shuffle the data on each epoch (pass through the dataset).

 ```{.python .input}